Parenting challenges and needs in Syrian refugee families

 What did parents say?

 Parents reported urgently wanting help in understanding how best to parent their children.
-Of the most common difficulties parents highlighted was a big change in communication between themselves and their children.
-They reported that their children were much more frequently not doing as they were asked, thus compromising both their safety and health, while living in such horrific living conditions.
+One of the most common difficulties parents highlighted was a big change in communication between themselves and their children.
+They reported that their children were much more frequently not doing as they were asked, thus compromising both their safety and health, while living in such challenging living conditions.

 They made clear their need for help with behavioural and emotional changes in their children, and in their parenting approaches.
 “They are spitting and hitting and shouting and using bad words.
 Sometimes I can’t believe these are my children, we all say this.
 They are very bad now.”